 The immediate aftermath of an accident is crucial.
 This is when most of the evidence can still be found, and it is also when many accident victims make costly mistakes.
 If a motor vehicle has struck you, stay calm and remember these to-dos:

 - Get professional medical attention.
 Never underestimate your injuries.
 A simple-looking bruise could later turn out to be a sign of something more serious.

 - Report the crash.
 You must contact the police and file an accident report.
 Remember to acquire a copy of this report, as this can support your injury claim.

 - Gather evidence.
 Take photos of the vehicle that struck you, as well as the accident scene.
 If there are possible witnesses nearby, talk to them about what they saw and ask for their contact details.

 - Practice caution when talking about the crash.
 Your words could be used against you later on, especially by insurance adjusters and defense lawyers.
 Avoid any admission of fault, even a simple “I’m sorry.”

 - Contact a lawyer.
-It is best to have an accident lawyer protect you right from the start.
+It is best to have an experienced auto accident lawyer protect you right from the start.
 Your lawyer can speak for you and inform you about your most best legal options.